-Given any and all external inputs to a Linn DS/DSM system, Space Optimisation is applied to all analogue outputs.
-However, note that DSD audio will not be optimised, as this would require a conversion to PCM, and that the SPDIF/TOSLINK, HDMI, and headphone outputs will not output optimised audio, as these outputs pass the unprocessed audio feed.
+Given any, and all external inputs to a Linn DS/DSM system, Space Optimisation is applied to all analogue outputs and can also be applied to TOSLINK & SPDIF, if selected.
+However, note that DSD audio will not be optimised, as this would require a conversion to PCM, and that the HDMI, and headphone outputs will not output optimised audio, as these outputs pass the unprocessed audio feed.